 The piston continues to open until the pressure at the remote sensing point, transmitted back through the fuel sense line, reaches the range that is equal to the applied air pressure, less the bias force of the main piston spring.
-At this flow rate, the main piston modulates to maintain an equilibrium of forces across the inner piston and provides automatic pressure control by varying the effective flow area at the outer piston.
+At this flow rate, the main piston modulates to maintain equilibrium across the inner piston and provides automatic pressure control by varying the effective flow area at the outer piston.